The experience of participating in a Town Hall along with the recommendations has resulted in impacts both large and small.

 Economic development strategies for local, regional and statewide efforts.

-Binational programs to strengthen the Arizona/Sonora economic region
+Binational programs to strengthen the Arizona/Sonora economic region.

-Increases to preK-12 education funding
+Increases to preK-12 education funding.

 Arizona Town Hall is a non-partisan, non-profit organization that brings